-Statistics shall be collected and used to identify problems requiring additional training, changes to PAS assessment instruments, PAS manuals and/or the orientation process.
+Statistics and findings from the reviews are collected and used to identify error trends or problems that indicate a need for additional training or changes to PAS assessment tools, PAS manuals, or the orientation process.

-Eligibility office staff shall be responsible for monitoring and improving the quality of assessments conducted in their offices.
-Supervisors shall review completed assessments, accompany assessors on PAS interviews, and provide technical assistance, coaching and training opportunities on an ongoing basis.
+Eligibility staff are responsible for monitoring and improving the quality of the assessments conducted in their offices.
+Supervisors support quality improvement by reviewing completed assessments for accuracy and completeness, observing PAS interviews, and providing technical assistance, coaching and training opportunities on an ongoing basis.

-N/A Proof Documentation of quality control activities as maintained by the Quality Control Unit and eligibility office supervisory staff.
+Documentation of quality control activities as maintained by the Quality Control Unit and eligibility office supervisory staff.

-Legal Authorities Program

-ALTCS 42 CFR 483.104
+Program Legal Authorities ALTCS 42 CFR 483.104